shigashiyama/jcms/README.md

 ## How to Use

 The following steps generate the complete JCMS data from the original text data and masked JCMS data.
-This required 300MB of disk space, but step 6 deletes 200MB of data.
+This requires 300MB of disk space, but step 6 deletes 200MB of data.

 1. Create aliases in `data_source`
    ~~~~